stijn-dejongh/lovecraft_public_domain/raw_converts/tjr.md

 Norton Mine.
-One of a large herd of unkempt Mexicans attracted thither from the neighbouring country, he at first commanded attention only because of his features; which though plainly of the Red Indian type, were yet remarkable for their light colour and refined conformation, being vastly unlike those of the average &ldquo;Greaser&rdquo; or Piute of the locality.
+One of a large herd of unkempt Mexicans attracted thither from the neighbouring country, he at first commanded attention only because of his features; which though plainly of the Red Indian type, were yet remarkable for their light colour and refined conformation, being vastly unlike those of the average  "Greaser " or Piute of the locality.
 It is curious that although he differed so widely from the mass of Hispanicised and tribal Indians, Romero gave not the least impression of Caucasian blood.
 It was not the Castilian conquistador or the American pioneer, but the ancient and noble Aztec, whom imagination called to view when